houbie/sam-example-app/README.md

 _bin/deploy_ deploys the application and writes the outpu urls to stack_output.ini.

+`NOTE`: add `--profile my-own-profile` to the deploy command when not using the default AWS profile's credentials `NOTE`: add `--s3-bucket my-deployment-bucket` to specify the bucket where sam will upload the deployment files.

 ## Use the SAM CLI to build and test locally

 The SAM CLI installs dependencies defined in `src/requirements.txt`, creates a deployment package, and saves it